 To begin, just enable the mbcollection plugin (see Plugins).
-Then, add your MusicBrainz username and password to your .beetsconfig in a musicbrainz section:
+Then, add your MusicBrainz username and password to your configuration file under a musicbrainz section:

 '''

-[musicbrainz]
+musicbrainz:

-user: USERNAME
+user: you

-pass: PASSWORD
+pass: seekrit

 '''

 Then, use the beet mbupdate command to send your albums to MusicBrainz.
 The command automatically adds all of your albums to the first collection it finds.
 If you don't have a MusicBrainz collection yet, you may need to add one to your profile first.